• Home

 Recommended Video

 With AI predicted to balloon to a $4.8 trillion market by 2033, Farley warned the U.S. has overlooked the labor needed to build and sustain data centers and manufacturing facilities.
-While President Donald Trump imposed sweeping tariffs to revive factory jobs, there continues to be recruitment and retention problems in U.S. manufacturing.
+While President Donald Trump imposed sweeping tariffs to revive factory jobs, in U.S. manufacturing, recruitment and retention problems remain.

-“I think the intent is there, but there’s nothing to backfill the ambition,” Farley told Axios on Monday.
+“I think the intent is there, but there’s nothing to backfill the ambition,” Farley told Axios in September 2025.
 “How can we reshore all this stuff if we don’t have people to work there?”

 Analysts have attributed this shortage to an aging domestic workforce, as well as restrictive immigration policies limiting population growth.
 Farley blames a lack of awareness surrounding the shortage.

-“We all sense that America can do better than we are doing,” he said at the Aspen Ideas Festival in June.
+“We all sense that America can do better than we are doing,” Farley said at the Aspen Ideas Festival last June.
 “We need a new mindset, one that recognizes the success, the importance of this essential economy and the importance to our vibrancy and sustainability as a country.”

 AI infrastructure labor shortage